 We need to develop vaccines that are safe and effective and free from toxic aluminum.
 These new vaccines must use new technology.
 We cannot make the mistake of replacing the aluminum adjuvant with an equally or more toxic vaccine ingredient.

-We need better, safer, and more effective vaccines, other science-forward ways to support the immune system, and a better understanding of which children have compromised detoxification pathways.
+We need better, safer, and more effective vaccines.
+Doctors must also find other science-forward ways to support the immune system, and a better understanding of which children have compromised detoxification pathways.

 At the same time, we must educate doctors and the public about the dangers of acetaminophen, which should never be given before or after a vaccine.